tidwall/tinylru/README.md

 // hold before evicting old items.
 The default size is 256. cache.Resize(1024)

 // Set a key.
-Returns the previous value and ok a previous value exists. prev, ok := cache.Set("hello", "world")
+Returns the previous value and ok if a previous value exists. prev, ok := cache.Set("hello", "world")

 // Get a key.
-Returns the value and ok if the value exists.
-This also moves value, ok := cache.Get("hello")
+Returns the value and ok if the value exists. value, ok := cache.Get("hello")

 // Delete a key.
-Returns the deleted value and ok if the previous value exists. prev, ok := tr.Delete("hello")
+Returns the deleted value and ok if a previous value exists. prev, ok := tr.Delete("hello")
 ```